 - Wide range of scholarship and financial aid options

-- Classes begin each fall at USF’s Downtown San Francisco and Sacramento campuses.
+- Classes begin each fall at USF’s Downtown San Francisco campus.
 Also offered in a 100% online format.

 - Accredited by NASPAA, the foremost membership organization of graduate programs in public administration, public policy, public affairs, and public & nonprofit management in the US and around the world.

 USF is not currently accepting applications from online students who reside in Alabama, Arkansas, Delaware, Iowa, Kentucky, Maryland, Minnesota, New Mexico, North Carolina, Ohio (MPH, MSIM) and Wisconsin.
 Additionally, USF is not currently accepting applications for online students for the MSN and DNP online programs who reside in Louisiana, Maine, New York, North Dakota, Oklahoma, Rhode Island and Tennessee.
 Note, residents of states where USF is not authorized for online education may attend USF courses and programs at any of our California based campuses.
 Please check www.usfca.edu/state-auth for changes in status for all other states.

 Program Details, Master of Public Administration

 The Master of Public Administration (MPA) and the MPA with an emphasis in Health Services Administration (MPA/HSA) programs provide mid-career and aspiring professionals with an opportunity to obtain advanced managerial education applicable to a broad range of public sector, nonprofit, and health care organizations.
 The MPA program is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).

 Mission We prepare our graduates for public leadership by advancing a challenging curriculum while pursuing complementary research and transforming learning into acts of consequence to serve our communities, especially the most vulnerable among us.